rsalmond/resume/README.md

 > AppNeta Vancouver, BC 2013 - 2015, Technical Support Engineer

-Hired as the first dedicated support staff for TraceView.
+Hired as the first dedicated support staff for a distributed tracing system for web applications.

 Directly involved in geting new users up and running with a sophisticated monitoring product in their unique environments using our supported components, including the most popular web servers on the internet, any one of a half dozen supported programming languages, and countless web app frameworks and toolkits.